Rich-Data-F/Gas_Pricing_France/README.md

 * Instead of storing the full IP address, we do mask the last octet (for IPv4) or the last 80 bits (for IPv6), similarly to Google Analytics' IP anonymization technique.

+A specific script was created to a) parse the xml file into a json file, and b) upload the json file onto BigQuery*.

+To achieve this, an Application Default Credentials (ADC) file was created using Google Cloud SDK shell.
+Command 'gcloud auth application-default login' saves an 'application_default_credentials.json', path to which is indicated in environment file.